iVGeek/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 Note that during interviews for Python positions, you will most likely have to answer to these type of questions.

-All your answers should be only one line in a file.
-No space before or after the answer.

 ### Environment
 * Language: Python
 * OS: Ubuntu 20.04 LTS